-In partnership with Montgomery County Community College, this highly selective junior/senior course is offered at the Biotechnology facility located at NMTCC.
+In partnership with Montgomery County Community College, this highly selective junior/senior course is offered at the Biomedical Technology facility located at NMTCC.
 Students earn eight college credits for an introductory survey course in Biotechnology (BIT120) and a laboratory course emphasizing technical skills and instrumentation (BIT123).
-The application process includes a personal interview, a visit to the Biotechnology laboratory (recommended), a letter of recommendation from a science teacher, and submission of a completed application form with a high school transcript.
+The application process includes a personal interview, a visit to the Biomedical Technology laboratory (recommended), a letter of recommendation from a science teacher, and submission of a completed application form with a high school transcript.
 With limited capacity, acceptance into the program is determined and communicated in the spring.
-Students accepted into the morning session are required to provide their own transportation to NMTCC, since class starts at 7:30am.
-Students accepted into the afternoon session are transported by their sending school or provide their own transportation.
-Prerequisites: Biology and Chemistry.
+All students accepted into Biomedical Technology are required to provide their own transportation to NMTCC.
+Prerequisites: Biology, Chemistry, Algebra 1 and 2, Concurrent or Prior AP Biology

 Instructor: Mrs. Mary Courtney (firstname.lastname@example.org)

 Please see the tabs below for more detailed information about the program.